Realme Buds Air

 If there were a ranking for Apple AirPods clones, the Realme Buds Air would be very far ahead.
-Except for small deviations in the details, the design is based on the expensive branded headphones.
-The plastic Realme Buds Air is available in white, black and yellow.
-A single earphone brings light weight 4 grams on the scales.
-The earphone head is ergonomically shaped and dispenses with interchangeable ear pieces.
+Except for small deviations in detail, the design is based on the expensive branded headphones.
+The plastic Realme Buds Air are available in white, black and yellow.
+A single earphone weighs just 4 grams.
+The earphone head is ergonomically shaped and does not have interchangeable earmolds.

-The earphone head is not just a loudspeaker, but also contains some sensors.
-So there is the side Proximity sensor for carrier detection.
-If you take the earbuds out of your ear, the music playback pauses automatically.
+The earphone head is not just a loudspeaker, but also contains a lot of sensors.
+The proximity sensor for carrier detection is located on the side.
+If you take the earbuds out of your ear, the music will automatically pause.

-The touch operation is done via the outside of the earphone head.
+Touch operation takes place via the outside of the earphone head.
 This finally merges into a slim shaft with a noise-reducing microphone in the upper part.
-The end of the shaft is formed by the two charging points and another microphone.
-The Realme Buds Air own no IP certification and are not waterproof in any other way.
+The two charging points and another microphone form the end of the shaft.
+The Realme Buds Air do not have IP certification and are not waterproof in any other way.

 The charging case is also very compact and can be easily stowed in your pocket.
 The weight of the case including earphones is 42 grams.
 The earbuds hold magnetically in the charging case.
 The same applies to the lid, which closes magnetically.
 Inside the bottom of the charging case is the USB-C socket, which is used to charge the case.
 The front is adorned with a discreet pairing button with a status LED above it.

-The quality of workmanship the earphone is mediocre.
-One criticism is the seam of the earpiece, which is made up of two parts.
-This is not only unattractive to look at, it also accumulates dirt very quickly.
-The processing quality of the charging case is again not objectionable.
-The What's in the box includes the earbuds, the charging case, a USB-C charging cable and a quick guide.
+The build quality of the earphones is mediocre.
+One point of criticism is the seam of the earphone, which is made up of two parts.
+This is not only unsightly to look at, dirt also collects very quickly in it.
+The quality of workmanship of the charging case is again not objectionable.
+The scope of delivery includes the earbuds, the charging case, a USB-C charging cable and a quick guide.

-The Realme Buds Air fall under the category "Semi-in-ear".
-In contrast to conventional in-ear headphones, the earbuds sit only slightly in the ear canal.
-How well the Realme Buds Air holds in the ear depends heavily on the wearer.
-Because of the missing earmolds, there is no individual adjustment option.
-Instead, there is only one size that, according to Realme, is at least not a problem for most wearers.
+The Realme Buds Air fall under the "Semi-In-Ear" category.
+In contrast to conventional in-ear headphones, the earbuds only sit slightly in the ear canal.
+How well the Realme Buds Air hold in the ear depends heavily on the person wearing it.
+Due to the lack of eartips, there is no individual adjustment option.
+Instead, there is only one size that, according to Realme, does not cause any problems for at least most wearers.

 From our own experience, the Buds Air are comfortably light in the ear.
 There is a certain hold, but there is no feeling of security.
 Jerky movements in particular quickly cause the earphones to slip and need to be readjusted.
 It is often the case that the touch control is triggered, which then interrupts the music playback or starts the smartphone assistant.

 The Realme Buds Air are Google Fast Pair compatible.
-This facilitates the connection process with an Android device.
-To pair, you only have to open the charging case.
-Nearby devices then receive the Fast Pair request, which can be accepted by simply tapping.
+This makes the connection process with an Android device easier.
+All you have to do to pair is open the charging case.
+Surrounding devices then receive the Fast Pair request, which can be accepted with a simple tap.
 The connection is established automatically without having to search for the device in the Bluetooth settings.

 The connection process without Google Fast Pair is also straightforward.
 Open the charging case, press and hold the pairing button for 3 seconds and select the Realme Buds Air in the Bluetooth settings.
 The flashing green status LED indicates whether the headphones are in pairing mode.

-Every earphone has one 12 mm driver with liquid crystal polymer membrane installed.
-Unfortunately, there is no information on the frequency response, impedance and sensitivity.
+Each earphone has a 12 mm driver with a liquid crystal polymer membrane built into it.
+Unfortunately, there is no information on frequency response, impedance and sensitivity.